-Theme You said We will One borough approach: local and place-based support Support should be well coordinated between local health and care services and groups.
+Theme You said We will We did One borough approach: local and place- based support Support should be well coordinated between local health and care services and groups.
 All professionals should work together to identify needs, make referrals, and share information.
 It makes a big difference for adults and carers to be able to access support in the spaces they use locally - in inclusive places where people feel comfortable.
 Health and wellbeing support should be available at a very local level to reduce travel and barriers to accessing support.
 Important for carers and those with daytime commitments.
 Explore new opportunities for supporting Lambeth people within neighbourhood areas.
 Move to a neighbourhood model for standard home care from 2024, where home care workers will work closely with local nursing teams and other networks.
 Aim to support people in or close to the borough where possible and where this is what they want.
 Make Lambeth an Age Friendly borough, building on the World Health Organisation's Age Friendly Cities framework.
+We completed a recommissioning exercise for home care in 2024 and we are mobilising the new home care neighbourhoods in 2024 and 2025.
+To help guide our ambition to become an Age Friendly borough, we have developed a draft Action Plan in consultation with residents and organisations supporting older residents in Lambeth.
+We will launch our final Age Friendly Lambeth Action Plan (2024-2026) by the end of 2024.

-Personalisation and choice It is important to offer person-centred support to people who receive care.
+Theme You said We will We did Personalisation and choice It is important to offer person-centred support to people who receive care.
 This should match the strengths, interests, preferences and needs of each individual person.
 People who receive care and support need to be empowered to take decisions and help direct their care and support.
 During the transition through key life stages, it is important to provide quality, personalised support to individuals (for example, when young people transition from children's to adults services).
 Work to increase the number of people accessing Direct Payments and Personal Health Budgets.
 Work together with Lambeth and adults to design and develop services.
 Launch our All Age Autism Strategy with our commitments for supporting autistic people and their families and carers through the life course.
 Review the model of support for individuals who transition from children's to adults services.
+We have started a dedicated project to increase take-up of direct payments and we will focus on testing new approaches through 2024 and 2025.
+We have launched an Engagement Strategic Framework for joint working with Lambeth adults and carers.
+We launched our All Age Autism Strategy in 2024 and partners are working to deliver the key commitments set out by the strategy.
+We have launched our new 0-25 Disabilities Service, combining expertise across Children's and Adult Social Care, as the result of a consultative review into the model of support for young people transitioning to adults services.